 They didn’t return home until three in the afternoon.
-The cabinets had dried, but there was a circle of ash stains around the oven.
+The poor fire-stained cabinets had dried, but there was a circle of ash stains round the oven.
 It looked as though a cake had spontaneously combusted.
 It would be difficult to hide this from Uncle Frank.

-Leslie seemed to have the same thought: he started scrubbing at the tiles at once.
+Leslie seemed to have the same thought: he took a sponge from the sink and started scrubbing the tiles at once.
 Momma pulled a bounty of leftovers – their primary food source – from the refrigerator.

 Aunt Minnie turned on the radio.
 She opted for her favorite station, but instead the kitchen drowned in something drastically different: an emergency broadcast.

 It was odd that life went on even after Rosie found out about Pearl Harbor.
 She and Leslie went to school on Monday, and the whole world buzzed.
-No one could sit still; everyone was shifting in seats, chewing on nailbeds, or drumming on desktops.
+No one could sit still; everyone shifted in seats, chewed on jagged nailbeds, or drummed on desktops.
 Rosie caught herself staring out the window, and when she looked around, she counted at least seven doing the same.
-Their history teacher, an old woman with dread in her eyes, let them out of class early.
+Her history teacher, an old woman with dread in her eyes, let them all out of class early.

 It was an unusually warm day: everyone in the kitchen that afternoon had sweat streaking their faces.
-Leslie tried to get Rosie to try her hand at baking, but to no avail.
+Leslie tried to get Rosie to try her hand at baking again, but to no avail.
 Jack and Arthur had not turned up that day.
-Rosie could see why.
+Rosie could understand why.

 The door jingled to announce Momma’s entrance.
 She was a powerful sort of woman, with a stony face and long legs.
-But her eyes were soft as butter.
 Today, her hair puffed out like a poodle’s.

 Momma nodded, letting out a long breath.
 She offered the paper to Rosie, who had been reading the same textbook page for an hour and still didn’t know what it was about.